Davidelvis/Davidelvis/README.md

 - 🧠 Deep research on Reinforcement Learning in different domains to help me in building framework for optimization and fast delivery of projects in [Kunumi](https://www.kunumi.com/).

 - 🧠 Developing libraries and contributing to projects that help in Knowledge Based AI development / etc
-- 🧠 Building a project that will enhance my skills on Docker and kurbenetes, CI/CD and Testing
+- 🧠 Building a project that will enhance my skills on Docker and kurbenetes, CI/CD and Testing and MLOps in general
-- 🧠 Deep diving Into Generative Adversarial Networks(GANS), and building GAN models
+- 🧠 Deep diving Into Generative Adversarial Networks(GANS), and building GAN models for anomaly detection in Network Intrusion

 <!--